 RGB values are an increasingly popular way to change the color of the text in HTML.
 This method is simple to use, and it works the same way as HEX and color names.
 Simply find your color here and insert the corresponding RGB values into the text using the same steps as before.
 Your code will look something like this:

 The result will be exactly the same as for our hex color code #FF9F35:

 You can also change the opacity of your text color using RGB values, which is another reason why this method has become so popular.
 The example below shows you how to adjust the opacity.
 Increase or decrease the value ‘0.5’ in an HTML editor to see the difference.
 The lower the value, the more transparent the text.

 For our example, let’s make our text of the same color much more transparent:

 HSL values are used in a similar way to RGB values, and they’re an excellent choice for coloring text in HTML.
 You can also use HSL to set a value for lightness, hue, and opacity, which is helpful for custom design work.
 HSL colors work in the same way as RGB, the main difference being the extra color setting options it offers.
 Try out the example below.

 HTML is an essential website coding language to know.
 While it is quite basic, you can still do plenty of useful things with it.
-If you want to give HTML a shot or start working on your own project, experiment in this HTML editing tool.
-If you need a refresher on HTML or want to learn about some other basic coding languages, check out this article and give it a try.
+If you want to give HTML a shot or start working on your own project, experiment with an HTML editing tool, like CodePen.